DataDog/integrations-core/ibm_was/README.md

 The IBM WAS Datadog integration collects enabled PMI Counters from the WebSphere Application Server environment.
 Setup requires enabling the PerfServlet, which provides a way for Datadog to retrieve performance data from WAS.

-By default, this check collects JDBC, JVM, thread pool and Servlet Session Manager metrics.
-You may optionally specify additional metrics to collect via the the "custom_queries" section, as demonstrated in the [example check configuration][2].
+By default, this check collects JDBC, JVM, thread pool, and Servlet Session Manager metrics.
+You may optionally specify additional metrics to collect in the "custom_queries" section.
+See the [sample check configuration][2] for examples.

 ### Installation